arjunnayak/greentap-app/README.md

 ```
 Visit UI at localhost:3000

-Make api calls to localhost:3001 (you'll need an JWT token)
+Make api calls to localhost:3001 (you'll need a session in the form of a Cookie parameter)